 Succession Planning Overview

 Succession is a pretty common occurrence among family business owners.
-It’s a way to ensure that the company continues to thrive.
-However, care should be given to ensure that the transition is smooth and doesn’t cause too much disruption to the operation.
-Failure to complete proper planning could mean issues for the business and may even cause some family strife.
+However, care should be given to ensure that the transition is smooth and doesn’t cause negative disruption to the operation.
+Failure to complete proper planning could mean issues for the business and even cause family strife.

 It’s important to remember that this process is lengthy and may require considerable amount of time before it is completed.
-Make sure to remember the bigger picture when making changes to the company during this time, and ensure that you remain true to the company and the family’s vision.
+Consider the bigger picture when making changes to the company during this time, and ensure that you remain true to the company and the family’s vision.

 For more business planning advice, check out Forecasting: Optimizing Business Planning.